pranaydang/footsim-smp-lab/README.md

 To install the package via a symlink to the git directory, use ```python setup.py develop```.

 ## Using the package
-Examples of how to use the model and its plotting functions are contained in an iPython notebook, see *Examples.ipynb*.
+Examples of how to use the model and its plotting functions are contained in an iPython notebook, see *Tutorial.ipynb*.

 ## Enquiries